pnp/List-Formatting/column-samples/number-countup-countdown/README.md

 # Display count-up and count-down buttons

 ## Summary
 This sample demonstrates a button with a number increasing by one and a button with a number decreasing by one.
+Also, this sample uses the `setValue` of `customRowAction` to update the field.
+You need to set the `actionInput` to the internal name of the column to be updated.

 ![screenshot of the sample](./assets/screen_capture.gif)

-Using the `setValue` of `customRowAction`, a field is being updated.
-You need to set the `actionInput` to the internal value of the column to be updated.

 ## View requirements
 This format can be applied to a Number column.